anu-shrestha-data/sql-sales-analysis/README.md

 This query shows total sales per region from highest to lowest.

 SELECT region, COUNT(*) AS Total_orders
 FROM orders
 GROUP BY region
 ORDER BY Total_orders DESC;

-This query sorts regions from higheest sales to lowest.
+This query sorts regions from highest sales to lowest.

 SELECT region, AVG(sales) AS average_sales
 FROM orders